wayne-xiu/Notes/C++/C++ Fundamentals for Professionals.md

 `volatile` is typically used in embedded programming to denote objects that can change independently of the regular program flow.
 These are, for example, objects that represent an external device  (memory-mapped I/O).
 Because these objects can change independent of the regular program flow, their values will be written directly in the main memory.
 Hence, there is no optimized storing in caches - TODO.

+volatile and data race

+One of the biggest challenge of thread-management begins when the threads share non-const data.

+- Data Race/Race Condition: a data race is a state, in which at least two threads access a shared data at the same time, and at least one of the threads is a writer. the program behavior is undefined.
+- Critical Section: a critical section is a section of the code, which not more than one thread should access at any point in time.

+The first solution is a mutex (mutual exclusion).
+It ensures that only one thread can access a critical section

 ## Move Semantic and Perfect Forwarding

+### Rvalues and Lvalues

+Rvalues are:

+- temporary objects
+- objects without a name
+- objects from which we cannot get an address
+- always on the right side of an assignment operation

+*Lvalues can only be bound to lvalue references.
+However, rvalues can be bound to rvalue references or const lvalue references*.
+The binding of rvalues to rvalue references has higher priority.

+Rvalue references: applications

+**Move Semantics**

+- cheap moving rather than expensive copying
+- no memory allocation and deallocation
+- non-copyable but moveable objects can be transferred by value

+**Perfect forwarding**

+- forward an object without changing its rvalue/lvalue nature.
+This helps in function templates
+-

 ## Memory Management